Joint Calibrator

 Enter the calibration state

-After a battery powers on the robot, there are two methods to enter the calibration state:
+After a battery powers on the robot, there are two methods to enter the calibration mode:

-It will enter the calibration state automatically when you click the Joint Calibrator button.
+It will automatically enter calibration mode when you click the Joint Calibrator button.

 Click the Calibrate button in the Joint Calibrator interface.